zoobot/balena-residency/README.md

 ### Nice to haves:

 1) [ ] solar panel on the mini roof for power, otherwise someone's going to be charging batteries constantly.
+2. [ ] GPU renderfarm type situation with the image generation so make it faster

 ## Highlights